965 words

 Database Management Settings

-The <database> configuration element specifies back end (database engine) settings which are relevant on the server side and in embedded mode.
+The <database> configuration element specifies back-end (database engine) settings for the server and for embedded mode.

 The default configuration file contains the following <database> element: